yunshan1999/testPandaX4T/README.md

-1.(in signal.C)change infile's path in Signalcalc::ReadB8NeutrinoSpectrum, Signalcalc::ReadER and Signalcalc::ReadNR to the real path.
+1.(in signal.C)change infile's path in Signalcalc::ReadB8NeutrinoSpectrum, Signalcalc::ReadER and Signalcalc::ReadNR to the real path in your computer.

 2. mkdir build